Degas’ Dancers Paintings: the Ballerinas at The Paris Opera

 An OpenStreetMap detail showing the route to point 17, 13 Rue Victor Masse, Edgar Degas lived and worked here from 1859 – 1872/73. © OpenStreetMap contributors, the Open Database Licence (ODbL).

 The Dance Foyer at the Opera from 1872, in the Orsay Museum Paris, would have been one of the last paintings executed at point 17.
-It shows an austere classical almost monochromatic setting where the dancers repeat their moves.
-The atmosphere is serious.
-Degas chooses an unusual sweeping diagonal perspective.

 Map of lower Montmartre Pigalle for the self-guided walk which guides you to artists’ studios, paintings and canteens.
 The walk is around the lower Montmartre - Pigalle area and includes sites associated with Degas, Toulouse-Lautrec, Picasso and the Montmartre jazz scene of the 1920s.